Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Introduction

+The logical operations of a typical fault-tolerant quantum computer can be divided into two types that we call {\it magic} operations and {\it normal} operations.
+A magic operation is one whose fault-tolerant implementation requires the injection of a so-called magic state \cite{knill2005,bravyi2005}, which is a complicated state of additional qubits that must be prepared, verified, and then injected into the calculation.
+In contrast, normal operations require no magic states.
+This normal versus magic dichotomy exists for most fault-tolerant schemes, including surface codes (see e.g., \cite{Fowler2012Sep,Terhal2015Apr}, and concatenated schemes \cite{Aliferis2005Apr}, such as the ones based on the 7-qubit code.
+In many schemes the normal operations include Clifford gates implemented transversally on the physical qubits.
+The magic operations are non-Clifford gates, often $T$-gates, needed to complete the universal set of logical gates.

-Until recently, the complexity of magic-state preparation and distillation \cite{liu2023magic} led to the natural expectation that {\magic} operations require a lot of resources \cite{krishna_towards_2019,nikahd_low-overhead_2017,bravyi_magic_2012,webster_reducing_2015}, overwhelmingly more than {\normal} operations \cite{haah_codes_2018,hastings_distillation_2018,goto_step-by-step_2014}.
-This expectation is the basis for the strong focus of the community on minimizing the number of magic states needed for a given algorithm \cite{Kissinger2020Aug}, reducing the resources required to prepare the magic states \cite{Aliferis2005Apr,bravyi_magic_2012,fowler_surface_2013,Li2015Feb,Chamberland2017Feb,OGorman2017Mar,haah_magic_2017,campbell_magic_2018,haah_codes_2018,krishna_towards_2019,chamberland_fault-tolerant_2019,chamberland_very_2020}, or replacing magic-state injection by something less resource-costly \cite{nikahd_low-overhead_2017,chamberland_thresholds_2016,jochym-oconnor_using_2014,Chamberland2017Feb}.
-This expectation was, however, questioned by Litinski in Ref.~\cite{Litinski2019Dec}, where he compared the resources for {\magic} and {\normal} operations in surface-code schemes.
-He found that {\magic} operations can be much less costly than expected, and gave examples of situations where they do not contribute significantly to the overall resource cost of the quantum computer.
-A very recent work along the same thread is Ref.~\cite{Gidney2024Sep}.
-This suggests that there may be little gain in further reducing the resources required for {\magic} operations in surface-code scenarios.
+The complexity of magic operations has led to the expectation that they require a lot of resources \cite{krishna_towards_2019,nikahd_low-overhead_2017,bravyi_magic_2012,webster_reducing_2015,liu2023magic}, vastly more than normal operations \cite{haah_codes_2018,hastings_distillation_2018,goto_step-by-step_2014}.
+This was a motivation for works to reduce the number of magic operations in given algorithms \cite{Kissinger2020Aug}, and others to reduce their resource costs using new magic-state preparation schemes \cite{Aliferis2005Apr,bravyi_magic_2012,fowler_surface_2013,Li2015Feb,Chamberland2017Feb,OGorman2017Mar,haah_magic_2017,campbell_magic_2018,haah_codes_2018,krishna_towards_2019,chamberland_fault-tolerant_2019,chamberland_very_2020} or replacements for magic-state injection \cite{nikahd_low-overhead_2017,chamberland_thresholds_2016,jochym-oconnor_using_2014,Chamberland2017Feb}.
+Yet, for surface codes, this expectation was challenged by Litinski \cite{Litinski2019Dec}, who found that magic operations were not so costly, and gave examples where they do not contribute significantly to the total resource cost of the quantum computer (see also \cite{Gidney2024Sep}).
+This implies that little is gained by further reducing resources required for magic operations in such surface-codes.
+However for other fault-tolerant schemes, such as concatenated schemes, it is unclear how the resources for magic and normal operation compare, making it unclear if optimizing magic operations significantly impacts the total resource requirements.